RAR-related orphan receptor gamma: Immune regulation

 Despite the pro-inflammatory role of RORγt in the thymus, it is expressed in a Treg cell subpopulation in the colon, and is induced by symbiotic microflora.
 Abrogation of the gene's activity generally increases type 2 cytokines and may make mice more vulnerable to oxazolone-induced colitis.

 Cancer

 RORγ is expressed in certain subsets of cancer stem cells (EpCAM+/MSI2+) in pancreatic cancer and shows a strong correlation with tumor stage and lymph node invasion.
 Amplification of the RORC gene has also been observed in other malignancies such as lung, breast and neuroendocrine prostate cancer.

 Ligands

-Various oxysterols and in particular the cholesterol percursor desmosterol is claimed to be the endogenous activator of RORγ.
+Intermediates within the cholesterol pathway have been shown to activate RORγt.
+Various oxysterols are claimed to be an activator of RORγ, but with lower potency as cholesterol intermediates.

 As a drug target

 As antagonism of the RORγ receptor may have therapeutic applications in the treatment of inflammatory diseases, a number of synthetic RORγ receptor antagonists have been developed.

 Agonists may allow the immune system to combat cancer.
 LYC-55716 is an oral, selective RORγ (RORgamma) agonist in clinical trials on patients with solid tumors.